thomp/dired-launch/README.md

 3. Launch:

-<kbd>l</kbd> launches the file using the default application
+<kbd>C-c l</kbd> launches the file using the default application

-<kbd>L</kbd> prompts for the launch application and then launches the file
+<kbd>C-c L</kbd> prompts for the launch application and then launches the file

 ## Miscellany